memfault/interrupt/_posts/2019-10-30-cortex-m-rtos-context-switching.md

 > to unprivileged execution, software must issue an ISB instruction to ensure instruction fetch
 > correctness.

-For context switching, one of the the most important special registers is the `CONTROL` register.
+For context switching, one of the most important special registers is the `CONTROL` register.
 Bits in the register read-as-zero unless they are implemented.
 The ARMv8-M architecture[^4] has the largest number of optional extensions so the most complete assignment set one will see is: